 - Display Energy Certificates (DECs) – DECs are only required for buildings with a total useful floor area over 1,000m2 that are occupied by institutions providing a public service and are therefore visited by a large number of people.
 They show the actual energy usage of a building.
 We ensure that the DEC is displayed and clearly visible to the public.

 - Excessive packaging – we are responsible for enforcing the law that requires all packaging to be minimised, reusable or recyclable.
-See our excessive packaging page for more details on our work in this area.

 If your business is based in the borough and you need advice on this subject or other consumer and fair trading matters, you can contact us directly at firstname.lastname@example.org.
 You can also visit the Business Companion website which covers all major Trading Standards legislation.